trimstray/nginx-admins-handbook/doc/RULES.md

 Go back to the **[Table of Contents](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[What's next?](https://github.com/trimstray/nginx-admins-handbook#whats-next)** section.

-  > :pushpin:&nbsp; NGINX has many methods for troubleshooting configuration problems.
+  > :pushpin:&nbsp; NGINX has many methods for troubleshooting issues.
 In this chapter I will present a few ways to deal with them.

 - **[Base Rules](#base-rules)**
 - **[≡ Debugging (5)](#debugging)**